-III Setting 5: Curve

-2: TG Setting 6: Miscellaneous
+IIK 30 Selding 5:Curve

+2:TG Setting 6:Miscellaneous

-3: MIDI Setting
+3:MIDI Setting

-4: Assignable Ctrl
+4:Assignable Ctrl

-SUS Bulk Disk Recl Demo '''
+895 Bulk Disk Recl Demo

-3. Go To the Miscellaneous Page & Turn Memory Protect Off
+'''

+NOTES If the Memory Protect function has been turned on (the default setting is "off"), it must be turned off before loading the data.

-Use the cursor buttons to move the cursor to "6:Miscellaneous", then press [ENTER] to call the "Miscellaneous" function page.
+Use the cursor buttons to move the cursor to "6:Miscellaneous", then press ENTER to call the "Miscellaneous" function page.
+Use the cursor buttons to select the "Memory Protect" parameter, then press DEC to turn memory protect "off".